 We do not have much to say about this bike because once you own it, you know what this bike can do.

 Its components are great, giving you a first-class performance.
 If you have great cycling ambitions, then you wouldn’t mind purchasing this high-powered, and high-priced bike.

 Takara Shiro Adventure Bike

 This is a 27-speed bike that is made in Italy, with a very good price-performance ratio, also having a strong workmanship.
 This bike should be of interest to beginners, what with its high-quality Gipiemme wheels and rims with white spokes.

 The bike’s carbon fork and its aluminum frame weigh just 9.9 kg, and this makes this bike a light one.
 It is available in four different frame sizes for body sizes that range from 1.55 m to 1.95 m, giving the option of choosing the model that suits your height.

 For the bike’s saddle, a black Aventis saddle is used, giving the needed comfort when you go on longer trips, also giving you great posture.

 This bike comes with straight handle bars, wheels, forks and frames that are made out of aluminum, giving the bike great strength, low weight, and easy riding.
 It also comes fitted with Shimano changes and brakes, giving you an assurance of high quality and durability.

 Although this bike comes in a mid-range model, it is still a great bike that can be used at all times seeing as it can withstand whatever terrain it travels along.
 It has a light aluminum frame, designed for the most intensive training and competition.

-This bike is made to give the best performance with great comfort, giving extra levels of comfort, thanks to its pronounced 5 cm slooping.
-This gravel bike model is designed for cyclists who want to start on gravel bike with some reassurance and a great price-performance ratio.
+This bike is made to give the best performance with great comfort, giving extra levels of comfort, thanks to its pronounced 5 cm sloping.
+This model is designed for cyclists who want to start on a gravel bike with some reassurance and a great price-performance ratio.